nlip-project/security_guidelines/README.md

 - **Tool Containers** run in sandboxed, read-only file systems, and validate **Signed Msg** payloads before executing tool actions.

 This layered design enables strict enforcement of trust boundaries, replay protection, and non-repudiation of agent actions.

+Reminder: NLIP supports HTTPS/TLS as baseline transport, with mutual-TLS (mTLS) as an enterprise-grade enhancement. mTLS SHOULD be used when appropriate (e.g., service-to-service, sensitive multi-tenant workloads).

 ### C.2 Multi-Cloud Secure Deployment Architecture for NLIP